IDD therapy for lumbar disc problems in Edinburgh

 Would I try IDD therapy?

 Yes.
-If I had intractable sciatic pain and I felt that it might be a useful addition to all the other strategies I can employ to speed up healing and avoid aggravating my sciatica I would certainly consider it.
+If I had intractable sciatic pain and I felt that it might be a useful addition to all the other strategies I can employ to speed up healing.
+And avoid aggravating my sciatica.
+Then, I would certainly consider it.
 I have recommended other patients try it in order to avoid surgery.
 However, neither of the two I recommended it to felt any benefit and one certainly felt considerable discomfort.
-So, I’m afraid – while I’m open to it benefiting some people some of the time – like most clinical interventions (including osteopathy) it won’t help all of the people all of the time. 🙁
+But it would be hypocritical of me to criticize the lack of evidence in favour of IDD, while discounting IDD on the basis of 2 patients’ experiences.
+I’m open to IDD therapy in Edinburgh benefiting some people some of the time.
+But like most clinical interventions (including osteopathy) it won’t help all of the people all of the time. 🙁

 *No effect of traction in patients with low back pain: a single centre, single blind, randomized controlled trial of Intervertebral Differential Dynamics Therapy.
 Eur Spine J. 2009 Dec;18(12):1843-50. doi: 10.1007/s00586-009-1044-3.
 Epub 2009 May 31.